 How to Officially Commend or Complain about the Performance of a South Portland Police Department Employee

-Commending Superior Performance
+Commending Superior Performance:

 To commend the actions of a South Portland Police Department employee, you can:

-- Ask to speak with the Shift Commander and verbally communicate your praise; or,
+- Call the department (207-799-5511, Option 3 or 207-874-8575) and speak with the on-duty Shift Commander, to whom you can verbally communicate your praise; or,

-Chief Edward J. Googins
+Chief Daniel J. Ahern

 South Portland Police Department

 30 Anthoine Street

 Commendations received by the Chief of Police for any South Portland Police Department employee result in the employee being advised of your kindness and gratitude and a permanent record of the employee's actions and your appreciation in the employee's personnel file.
 Depending on the situation, the employee could be considered for the other department or community awards recognition.